 Within the swim area several techniques were used to reduce the likelihood of blooms of harmful blue-green algae.

-A phosphorus binding agent, Phoslock, was used to reduce the concentration of phosphorus in the water and thereby reduce the growth of blue-green algae.
+Within the swim area several chemical applications were used to reduce the likelihood of blooms of harmful blue-green algae.
+This included application of Phoslock, a phosphorus binding agent.
+Phoslock was used to reduce the concentration of phosphorus in the water and thereby reduce the growth of blue-green algae.

 The success of the Strathclyde Loch restoration project in meeting the deadlines and water quality guidelines required by the 2014 Commonwealth Games was clearly demonstrated by the successful completion of the swim events in July 2014.